Lower Back Pain: A Best Practices Approach

 Accepting this information, using orthotics will help reduce how much the foot flattens and reduces how much the hip rotates inward, which will take the strain off these muscles.

 A study on shoe orthotics and their role in treating chronic lower back pain, from the Archives of Physical Medicine and Rehabilitation, showed wearing foot orthotics help lower the mean low back pain significantly over the course of 12 months.

 Many patients find they can move more confidently with less pain when they use a lumbar support brace.
 In fact, a series of studies have shown that back braces reduce pain while participants walked on a treadmill.
 (Anders et al., 2016) These studies also showed that lumbar braces helped activate the back’s stabilizing muscles.
 This suggests these supports would be a good way to complement a patient’s movement goals.

-At Kintec, we carry the Bauerfeind Lordoloc, suitable to wear as a back support and to stabilize the lumbar spine.
+At Kintec, we carry the Bauerfeind Lordoloc, suitable to wear as back support and to stabilize the lumbar spine.

 Also known as Nordic Walking Poles, trekking poles make it easier to work harder.
 They distribute the effort throughout your body as you use more muscle, burn more calories, and stay more comfortable while walking.
 Several models of trekking poles are available on the market, all of which suit unique activity goals.

 If your lower back pain hasn’t shown signs of improvement, work with a team of various specialists to manage your symptoms.